 In fact, no place in the world like Emilia-Romagna concentrates as many companies recognized worldwide for the unique design and manufacturing of iconic cars and motorbikes.

 This is the land of Ferrari, Maserati, Lamborghini and Ducati, examples of advanced technology, design and luxury icons, cult objects for speed and motor races lovers and cars enthusiasts.

 If you’re passionate about cars, there are plenty of museums to visit, starting from the Ferrari Museum in Maranello and the Museo Casa Enzo Ferrari in Modena.

-The Maserati cars collection at the Panini Museum is a must if you like iconic cars.
+The Panini Museum: A must if you like Maserati iconic cars

-There are also private museums like the Museo Panini, showcasing one of the finest Maserati cars collection.
+There are also private museums like the Panini Museum, showcasing one of the finest Maserati cars collection.
 Open to the public only during specific periods of the year, and upon request, it’s the perfect place to admire some of the rarest racing Maserati with only a handful of people (likely friends) around.

 In 2014, Maserati celebrated its 100th anniversary

 You don’t have to be cars fanatics to enjoy the collection.
 The 23 Maserati cars, among which some wonderful and rare models, as well as several other old vehicles like the iconic Fiat 508 Balilla, are beautiful objects, lovingly preserved.